-The BC PNP will review and evaluate your final report, and may at its discretion, request additional information and/or conduct a site visit at your B.C. business in order to assess eligibility for nomination.
+The BC PNP will review and evaluate your final report, and may at its discretion, request additional information, conduct a site visit at your B.C. business and/or request an in-person interview at the BC PNP office in order to assess eligibility for nomination.

-If you fail to meet the terms and conditions of the Performance Agreement during the mandatory timeframes, your application may be refused at the nomination stage and your file will be closed.
+If you fail to meet the terms and conditions of the performance agreement during the mandatory timeframes, your application may be refused at the nomination stage and your file will be closed.